 Past the mid-way point in Jaws, we arrive at a scene where three men of different class backgrounds on a shark hunt break down barriers by sharing their virility not through sexual conquest but through trading battle scars in a perverse, comic interlude of a dick-waving machismo contest.
-In the throes of crisis, the scene is a marvel of male confusion and interpersonal dynamics with male bonding across class lines codified in giddily but pointedly masculine ways; the only outlet the men have to get along is through exploring past crisis, as though their worth as men is enshrined in the physical markers of previous battles they’ve won.
+In the throes of crisis, the scene is a marvel of male confusion and interpersonal dynamics with male bonding across class lines codified in giddily but pointedly masculine ways; the only outlet these men believe they have to get along is through exploring past crisis, as though their worth as men is enshrined in the physical markers of previous battles they’ve won.

 Little gestures of discrepancy, like the eagerness of the three men respectively to show off their damaged wares or how they each place their limbs in the frame differently, reflects a dialectic between grotesque male harmony and the punchy, almost subliminal class differences that separate their mentalities even amidst crisis.
-In the battle over the screenplay by Peter Benchley (writer of the hoary book upon which the story is based) and Carl Gottlieb (TV comedy writer), both win out in a film that is as willing to thrust us into shark hunting terror as it is to stop and linger on little moments like these, scenes of human frailty and contradiction that personify the daily dance of comedic human interaction that the terror interrupts in the first place.
+In the battle over the screenplay by Peter Benchley (writer of the hoary book upon which the story is based) and Carl Gottlieb (TV comedy writer), both win out in a film that is as willing to thrust us into shark hunting terror as it is to stop and linger on little moments like these, scenes of human frailty that personify the daily dance of comedic human interaction that the terror interrupts in the first place.

 The script for Jaws, literally bifurcated into two-halves by screenwriting as clean and vicious as a fresh shark wound, is not only a B-picture but a bracing, even pitch-black critique of masculinity, communal dynamics, and even the false pretenses of social niceties.
 Exposition tucked into event and character, there’s a wonderful slightness and fluctuating energy to the film that both spreads out – latching onto dynamics that are far beyond its ostensible shark attack premise – and clarifies the ability of the B-picture to slide clandestine but not fussily hidden thematic incisions into even the most nominally trivial of stories.